JuliaReach/ARCH2018_RE/README.md

 julia>
 ```

-To install the reachability API we provide the shell script `install.sh` contained
+To install the reachability API we provide the script `install.jl`.
-in this folder.
-Execute the script `install.sh` with the command:
+Execute the script with the command:

 ```
-$ ./install.sh
+$ julia --color=yes install.jl
 ```

 *Note.* The installation and compilation time depends with an average internet